yusuf-shahin/Js_function_challenge/README.md

 # One Line punch 👊
 - JavaScript is a powerful language that can do a lot with very little code.
 In some cases, the amount of code you need to write doesn't exceed more than a single line, which is why they are known as one-liners.

+#### Before take this challenge we must contain clear about
+- ES6
+- array method
+- string method
+- number method
+- math method
+- pure and higher order function of javascript
+###### In solution part I will explain everything :basecamp:

 ### 1. How to Capitalize Text
 - The function will capitalize the first word any text .